dromorobo/MSX-wifi/README.md

 - Download Erik Maas'Fossil driver for MSX

 Start MSX and configure Wifi on ESP
 - Initially the ESP creates its own Wifi AP.
 You can connect to this AP using a browser.
-Changing the wifi setting can be done via a config.html to be found via \<http://192.168.4.1/config.html\>, the password is \<12345678\
+Changing the wifi setting can be done via a config.html to be found via \<http://192.168.4.1/config.html\>, the password is "12345678" (loose the quotes).
 - Wwhen you have connected to the ESP wifi config page:
   - fill in ssid, password and leave client "empty".
   - information will be stored on ESP in wifi.cfg, so next start of ESP will ensure reconnect.
 (Please Note: password of wifi network is stored in clear text in wifi.cfg!!!)